ainkun/my-ctf-challenges/cybersents-ctf-2025/Crypto/Hash and Burn/README.md

 ## Description

-Description: Agent CipherStrike tried to be clever—too clever.
+Agent CipherStrike tried to be clever—too clever.
 Instead of encrypting a top secret message, they hashed it and now can’t remember what it said.
 Classic.

 Now the agency’s in chaos, and you're their last hope.
 Recover the original message from a string of hashes before CipherStrike puts “Unbreakable Genius” to work.